intel/trustauthority-client-for-python/inteltrustauthorityclient/cli/README.md

 # Intel® Trust Authority CLI for Intel TDX and NVIDIA H100 GPU

-<p style="font-size: 0.875em;">· 11/20/2024 ·</p>
+<p style="font-size: 0.875em;">· 02/13/2025 ·</p>

-Intel® Trust Authority Python CLI ("CLI") for Intel® Trust Domain Extensions (Intel® TDX) and NVIDIA\* H100\* GPU [**trustauthority-pycli**](../cli) provides a CLI to attest an Intel TDX trust domain (TD) and a NVIDIA H100 GPU with Intel Trust Authority.
+Intel® Trust Authority Python CLI ("CLI") for Intel® Trust Domain Extensions (Intel® TDX) and NVIDIA\* H100\* GPU [**trustauthority-pycli**](../cli) provides a CLI to attest an Intel TDX trust domain (TD) and a NVIDIA H100 GPU with [Intel Trust Authority](https://www.intel.com/content/www/us/en/security/trust-authority.html).

 This version of the CLI works with on-premises Intel® Trust Domain Extensions (Intel® TDX) and NVIDIA H100 Confidential Computing enabled platforms.
 A future version may support cloud-based platforms.

 For more information, see [GPU Remote Attestation](https://docs.trustauthority.intel.com/main/articles/concept-gpu-attestation.html) in the Intel Trust Authority documentation.

 ## Prerequisites

+Intel Trust Authority Client for Python CLI requirements for the TD are:
 - Python 3.8 or newer.
+- Ubuntu 22.04 (requires a kernel update) or Ubuntu 24.04.
-- Ubuntu 24.04 and Linux kernel 6.8 or newer with support for the ConfigFS-TSM subsystem.
+- Linux kernel 6.7 or later.
+Kernel support for the ConfigFS-TSM subsystem is required for Intel TDX attestation and UEFI-based logs.
-- [Intel SGX DCAP 1.21](https://github.com/intel/SGXDataCenterAttestationPrimitives/releases/tag/DCAP_1.21) or later installed on the server's host OS.
-- [NVIDIA Attestation SDK v1.4.0](https://docs.nvidia.com/attestation/technical-docs-sdk/latest/sdk_releases.html#v1-4-0) installed in the guest TD.
-NVIDIA Attestation SDK v2.0.0 is _not_ supported.
+- Required for the H100 adapter: [NVIDIA Attestation SDK v1.4.0](https://github.com/NVIDIA/nvtrust/releases/tag/v1.4.0).

+## Installation

+The Python CLI for Intel TDX is part of the Intel Trust Authority Client for Python.
+Refer to the main [README](../../README.md#installation) for installation instructions.

 ## Intel Trust Authority Configuration

 The CLI requires a configuration file (config.json) to be provided for the CLI operations.
 The following is an example of the configuration file:

 ```